xtXu/notebook/NumericalOptimization/bfgs_method.md

 The first condition is the sufficient decrease condition, which is the same as Armijo.
 The second condition is the **curvature condition**.
 The $d^\mathrm{T}\nabla f(x^k)$ is the derivative of $\phi(\alpha)=f(x^{k}+\alpha d)$ at $\alpha=0$.
 The $d$ is a descent direction, so $\phi'(\alpha)<0$ before the first minima.
 As $f(x^{k}+\alpha d)$ move near the local minima, $\phi'(\alpha)$ increase and  move near $0$.
 Thus, the condition means that we want **the derivatives to increase sufficiently**, which **can prevent the slow progress** and make $x^{k+1}$ near to the local minima.
 ![|500](../Resources/bfgs_method_img_2.png)
 As shown in the figure, the top red lines is the derivatives allowed by the curvature condition.
-Note that if $x^{k}+\alpha d$
+Note that if the descent step exceeds the local minima, the derivative become positive, which can also prevent the slow progress and also meets the curvature condition.
 #### strong wolfe condition
 $$
 \begin{cases}